fuadhasanemon/Web-Scraping-with-BS4/README.md

 `pip install lxml`
 `pip install bs4 `

 ## Let's start very simple, we will grab the title of a page.
 Remember that this is the HTML block with the title tag.
-For this task we will use www.example.com which is a website specifically made to serve as an example domain.
-Let's go through the main steps:

 ` import requests `